MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/acr-template.md

 ms.assetid: 2ae9bd01-22ff-4147-a5bb-24d884812635
 ms.author: ericvan
 author: geekzter
-ms.date: 08/09/2024
+ms.date: 08/12/2024
 monikerRange: 'azure-devops'
 ---
-# Build and push Docker images to Azure Container Registry
+# Use Docker YAML task to Build and push Docker images to Azure Container Registry

 [!INCLUDE [version-eq-azure-devops](../../../includes/version-eq-azure-devops.md)]

-This tutorial shows you how to use the Azure Pipelines Docker template to build a containerized application and push it to Azure Container Registry.
-The template sets up a continuous integration YAML pipeline.
-New code repository changes trigger the pipeline to build and publish updated Docker images to the registry.
+This tutorial shows you how to use a pipeline based on the Azure Pipelines Docker template to build a containerized application and push it to Azure Container Registry.
+The template sets up a continuous integration YAML pipeline where new code repository changes trigger the pipeline to build and publish updated Docker images to the registry.

 The Docker template-based pipeline uses Microsoft-hosted agents and creates a service connection to connect to Azure Container Registry.
-For a tutorial that does the same process using self-hosted agents and a managed service identity, see [Build and push Docker images to Azure Container Registry](publish-to-acr.md).
+For a pipeline that does a similar process by using self-hosted agents and a managed service identity, see [Build and push Docker images to Azure Container Registry](publish-to-acr.md).

 ## Prerequisites